lwjglgamedev/lwjglbook-bookcontents-leg/chapter3/chapter3.md

 Now that we have define some basic topics let’s talk about some common used terms that are used when dealing with 3D graphics.
 When we explain in later chapters how to render 3D models we will see that we use different 3D coordinate spaces, that is because each of those coordinate spaces have a context,  a purpose.
 A set of coordinates are meaningless unless they are referred to something.
 When you examine this coordinates (40.438031, -3.676626) they may say something to you or not, but if I say that they are geometric coordinates (latitude and longitude) you will see that they are the coordinates of place in Madrid.

-When we will load 3D objects we will get a set of 3D coordinates, that coordinates are expressed in a 3D coordinate space which is called object coordinate space.
-When the graphics designers are creating those 3D models they don’t know anything about the 3D scene that this model will be displayed, so they can only the define the coordinates using a model that is only relevant for the model.
+When we will load 3D objects we will get a set of 3D coordinates, those coordinates are expressed in a 3D coordinate space which is called object coordinate space.
+When the graphics designers are creating those 3D models they don’t know anything about the 3D scene that this model will be displayed, so they can only the define the coordinates using a coordinate space that is only relevant for the model.

 When we will be drawing a 3D scene we will refer all of our 3D objects to the so called world space coordinate space.
-We will need to transform 3D object coordinate spaces coordinates to world space coordinates.
-Some objects will need to be rotated, stretched or enlarged and translated.
+We will need to transform from 3D object coordinate spaces coordinates to world space coordinates.
+Some objects will need to be rotated, stretched or enlarged and translated in order to be displayed properly in a 3D scene.

 We will also need to restrict the range of the 3D space that is shown, which is like moving a camera through our 3D space.
 Then we will need to transform world space coordinates to camera or view space coordinates.
 Finally these coordinates need to be transformed to screen coordinates, which are 2D, so we need to project 3D view coordinates to a 2D screen coordinate space.